Kelly Shoppach: Tampa Bay Rays

+On July 26, 2010, Shoppach caught a no-hitter thrown by Rays' pitcher Matt Garza.
+He played in 63 games for the Rays in 2010, batting .196 with five home runs and 17 RBI.
+In the postseason, Shoppach was 0-for-9 with a walk and three strikeouts as the Rays lost in the 2010 ALDS to the Texas Rangers.

+In 2011, Shoppach batted .176 with 11 home runs and 22 RBI in 87 games.
+On September 30, Shoppach hit two home runs, accounting for 5 RBI in Game 1 of the 2011 American League Division Series against the Texas Rangers.
+He batted .400 overall in the series, but the Rays lost the series in four games.

-Return to Red Sox
+Boston Red Sox (second stint)

-On December 13, 2011 Shoppach signed a 1-year, $1.35 million contract with the Red Sox with up to $400K in incentives.
-He began serving as the backup to Jarrod Saltalamacchia, replacing retired Red Sox Captain Jason Varitek and allowing prospect Ryan Lavarnway to return to the AAA Pawtucket Red Sox to further his minor league development.
+On December 13, 2011, Shoppach signed a one-year, $1.35 million contract with the Red Sox with up to $400,000 in incentives.
+He began serving as the backup to Jarrod Saltalamacchia, replacing retired Red Sox captain Jason Varitek and allowing prospect Ryan Lavarnway to return to the Triple-A Pawtucket Red Sox to further his minor league development.
+Shoppach batted .250 with five home runs and 17 RBI in 48 games with Boston.

 New York Mets

 On August 14, 2012, Shoppach was traded from the Red Sox to the New York Mets for a player to be named later, later identified as Pedro Beato.
-On August 17 he had his first home run as a Met.
+On August 16, Shoppach hit his first home run as a Met in a 6–4 loss to the Washington Nationals.
+In 28 games with the Mets, he hit .203 with three home runs and 10 RBI.
+He became a free agent following the season.

 Seattle Mariners

-Shoppach signed with the Seattle Mariners for 2013.
-The Mariners also signed former teammate from the Mets Jason Bay.
+On January 29, 2013, Shoppach agreed to a one-year contract with the Seattle Mariners.
+The deal became official on February 7.
 He was designated for assignment on June 14 after Henry Blanco was signed.
-In 35 games with Seattle, Shoppach batted only a .196 batting average.
+In 35 games with Seattle, Shoppach batted only .196 with three home runs and 9 RBI.
 He was given his release on June 20.

 Washington Nationals

-Shoppach signed a minor league contract with the Washington Nationals on July 3, 2013 and went to Triple-A Syracuse.
+On July 5, 2013, Shoppach signed a minor league contract with the Washington Nationals, and was assigned to the Triple-A Syracuse Chiefs.
 He opted out of his contract and became a free agent July 31.

 Pittsburgh Pirates

-Shoppach signed a minor league contract with the Pittsburgh Pirates on August 12, 2013 and was assigned to Triple-A Indianapolis.
+On August 12, 2013, Shoppach signed a minor league contract with the Pittsburgh Pirates, and was assigned to the Triple-A Indianapolis Indians.
 He was released August 28.

-Second stint with Indians
+Cleveland Indians (second stint)

-Shoppach signed a minor league contract with the Cleveland Indians on August 30, 2013.
+On August 30, 2013, Shoppach signed a minor league contract with the Cleveland Indians.
+He was added to the major league roster on September 1.
+On September 12, Shoppach played in his final major league game, going 0-for-2 in a 14–3 win over the Chicago White Sox.
 He became a free agent after the 2013 season.